JanineCHEN/AAG-FP/ckpt/readme.md

 To download the required checkpoints, please go to <a href="https://drive.google.com/drive/folders/1SjmCiK08-gpNGN8TZX5_kaErGv05c0Sg?usp=sharing">LINK</a>.

-Then put all the files under the `ckpt` directory.
+Then put all the downloaded files under the `ckpt` directory.
 You should have a directory tree like this:

 ./ckpt
+└── CubiCasa5k
     ├── CubiCasa5k
     │   └── model_best_val_loss_var.pkl
     ├── CVCFP_stairs